Query governance

 -

-Worst-performing Instances: Ranks instances in descending order of their slow query execution counts to help you quickly identify the most problematic instances.
+Worst-performing Instances: Ranks instances by slow query execution count in descending order to identify the most problematic instances.

 -

-Best-performing Instances: Ranks instances in ascending order based on the change in their slow query execution counts.
-A negative value indicates a decrease in slow query executions (good optimization results), while a positive value indicates an increase.
-This helps you quickly identify the instances with the best governance results.
+Best-performing Instances: Ranks instances in ascending order by the change in slow query execution count.
+A negative value indicates fewer slow query executions (good optimization), while a positive value indicates more.

 DAS recommends that you focus on the rankings for Optimizable SQL.